Manchester Bolton & Bury Reservoir: History

 Although still far from complete, early commercial activity was reported upon the Manchester, Bolton and Bury Canal from around 1796, and it quickly became clear that water supply measures were inadequate.
-The Company’s Annual General Assembly received a report the same year, prepared by William Crosley, on the state of the canal and measures to supply it with water, or otherwise.
+The company’s annual general assembly received a report the same year, prepared by William Crosley, on the state of the canal and measures to supply it with water, or otherwise.
 Among the options to increase water supply was a proposal to make a reservoir at Bank Top, upon the boundary of Radcliffe and Elton.
 It would be of approximately 33½ acres in size, holding 12,059,904 cubic feet of water.

 Relations between the Canal Company and mill owners that year were especially strained.
-Lord Grey de Wilton and the Earl of Derby meanwhile maintained throughout that they would be guided always by their tenant mill owners’ satisfaction with essential additional water supply measures brought forward by the Company.
-Their stance was of still greater significance to the Canal Company who simultaneously required support in Parliament for a new Act by which they could raise additional funds necessary to complete the canal.
-On the day of the Company’s Annual General Assembly of 1798, mill owners submitted a petition claiming a breach of water supply clauses set by the Company’s Act of 1791.
-These were refuted, but the Assembly resolved to investigate fully nonetheless.
+Lord Grey de Wilton and the Earl of Derby meanwhile maintained throughout that they would be guided always by their tenant mill owners’ satisfaction with essential additional water supply measures brought forward by the company.
+Their stance was of still greater significance to the canal company who simultaneously required support in Parliament for a new act by which they could raise additional funds necessary to complete the canal.
+On the day of the company’s annual general assembly of 1798, mill owners submitted a petition claiming a breach of water supply clauses set by the Manchester, Bolton and Bury Canal Act 1791 (31 Geo.
+3. c.
+68).
+These were refuted, but the assembly resolved to investigate fully nonetheless.

-Company minute books, and the account of John Gorst, an external law clerk acting on behalf of the Company, lay out the scale and nature of discussion through to 1802.
+Company minute books, and the account of John Gorst, an external law clerk acting on behalf of the company, lay out the scale and nature of discussion through to 1802.
 A special meeting of the proprietors of the canal was held in 1800 at which plans were outlined for a possible ‘feeder’ to convey river water to their proposed reservoir.
 Other potential locations were explored for their reservoir, too.
 In 1802, The company placed an advert for canal diggers to tender for work to make the reservoir, and feeder, by separate lots.
 Contractors were appointed and arrangements were to be made for the proper acquisition of required land.
 It was reported that construction commenced in 1802, although it is worth noting that the account of John Gorst shows an agreement for land in Elton was not actually signed until the January of 1804.